Heather Stanning: Personal life

 Stanning was born in Yeovil, Somerset, England; her parents Timothy (Lieutenant Commander) and Mary were Royal Navy officers.
 She was educated at Gordonstoun, Scotland, where she was appointed head girl in her final year.
-Her school yearbook predicted that she would be the first one to win an Olympic gold medal.
+Her school yearbook predicted that she would win an Olympic gold medal.

-Whilst in sixth form she won a British Army scholarship and went on to study sports technology at the University of Bath, England, she started rowing in 2006 under the Team GB Start Programme.
-She graduated from University in 2007 before going on to Sandhurst alongside her brother, Martin, who joined the Black Watch.
-Another brother, Alistair, is a Navy doctor.
-On 18 August 2018 she announced her marriage to Jonny Howse, a British Army officer, they married at Elgin Cathedral, Scotland.
+Whilst in sixth form she won a British Army scholarship and went on to study sports technology at the University of Bath, England.
+She started rowing in 2006 under the Team GB Start Programme.
+She graduated from university in 2007 before going on to Sandhurst alongside her brother, Martin, who joined the Black Watch.
+Another brother, Alistair, is a Royal Navy doctor.
+On 18 August 2018 she announced her marriage to Jonny Howse, a British Army officer; they married at Elgin Cathedral, Scotland.

 Career

 Stanning was commissioned from Sandhurst into the Royal Artillery in August 2008, based at Larkhill Garrison on Salisbury Plain, Wiltshire.
 She held the rank of Captain and served in 32nd Regiment Royal Artillery.
 She was promoted to Major in December 2015 and from February 2017 resumed work full-time in the army before attending Staff College in September 2017.